hirenchhatbar/HncImageBundle/README.md

 About
 -----

-ImageBundle is a [Hiren Chhatbar](https://github.com/hirenchhatbar) initiative.
+HncImageBundle is a [Hiren Chhatbar](https://github.com/hirenchhatbar) initiative.

 Reporting an issue or a feature request
 ---------------------------------------

-Issues and feature requests are tracked in the [Github issue tracker](https://github.com/hirenchhatbar/ImageBundle/issues).
+Issues and feature requests are tracked in the [Github issue tracker](https://github.com/hirenchhatbar/HncImageBundle/issues).

 When reporting a bug, it may be a good idea to reproduce it in a basic project built using the [Symfony Standard Edition](https://github.com/symfony/symfony-standard)